AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 #Figure 14: one plot with the fited functions for the smooth-k, smooth Double Box and k-sharp filters with the deviation from the interpolated simulation points.

-#Figure 15: one plot with different filter functions using two set of parameters for the smooth Double Box
+#Figure 15: one plot with several filtering functions as a function of k*R*c

 #Figure 16: spectral indexs for the CDM and WDM power spectrum